databricks-edu/build-tooling/bdc/README.md

 `{{` and `}}`.
 For example:

 ```
-This is a {{notebook_language}} notebook.
+This is {{course_info.title}}, version {{course_info.version}}
 ```

-If `notebook_language` is set to "Scala", that line will render as:
+If the course title is "A Very Cool Course", and the course version is 1.0.0, the above string will render as:

 ```
-This is a Scala notebook.
+This is A Very Cool Course, version 1.0.0
 ```

 #### Example